aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/visio-shape-gradient-gradient-stops-and-gradient-fill/modify-the-gradient-of-a-visio-shape/_index.md

 ## **Modify the Gradient Fill Programming Sample**
 [Shape](https://apireference.aspose.com/diagram/java/com.aspose.diagram/shape) class offers Fill property which allows developers to retrieve a [GradientFill](http://www.aspose.com/api/java/diagram/com.aspose.diagram/classes/gradientfill) object.
 The GradientFill class holds the gradient data of a Visio Shape.
 Developers can set all its available properties as well as retrieve a gradient stop by index to set the color and position properties.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-ShapeGradientFillData-ModifyShapeGradientFillData-ModifyShapeGradientFillData.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-ShapeGradientFillData-ModifyShapeGradientFillData-ModifyShapeGradientFillData.java" >}}